 £ For the test model, I hand painted the clan symbol on the banner.
 But painting circles is such a pain, so I decided to make some custom transfers and stick those on.
 So the pic above is the transfer version.
 Happily the highlights on the transfer design lined up perfectly with the folds on the banner sculpt.

-I also decided to pull the finished models off their regular plastic bases and pin them carefully to clear acrylic bases.
+I also decided to pull the finished models off their regular plastic bases and pin them carefully to clear acrylic bases (from Aliceflux on ebay).
 It was rather a hassle, but well worth it when you see them on the high-resolution battlemat we'll be playing on....

 £ Here's the 6-man Clan Hosokawa force.
 That samurai hero is modelled as a young Musashi, the famous swordsman.
 He actually lived at Kokura Castle for a time in the service of the Hosokawa Clan, and developed his famous two-sword technique.
 I lavished quite a bit of care on his face and armour, and his 5 (!) swords.

 Mori Clan was a rival to Kokura's Hosokawa Clan, and were based in Hagi in Yamaguchi Prefecture.
 Some of that old town still exists, and is worth a day trip if you're in the area.

 Their colour scheme is a very cool black and red.

 £ Sorry, I forgot to take a photo of a regular spearman for this, so here's the young samurai hero instead.
 After a black undercoat, I painted big areas of Mechrite Red, gold and light grey.
 This hero's pretty blingy, yes?